-Located on the Yucatan coast of Mexico, El Cuyo is a remote little beach town known as a great place for kitesurfing.
-It is also home to some great kitesurfing camps.
+Located on the Yucatan coast of Mexico, El Cuyo is a remote little beach town known as a great place for kitesurfing and kitesurfing camps.

-There are only a few hotels, restaurants, and other establishments in the town which gives it a purely laidback and tranquil vibe.
+There are only a few hotels and restaurants in the town which gives it a purely laidback and tranquil vibe.

 You’ll find quaint houses, and sandy streets, with little commercialization, and development.
 The few establishments that do exist close early and only open for a few hours each day.

 If you want to experience an authentic small Mexican town this is a great place to check out.
-If you love and nature and the simplicity of it then you will absolutely love it here.
+If you love nature and its simplicity then you will absolutely love it here.

 However, if you’re someone who loves bars or going out, this definitely won’t be your favorite destination Mexico.

-El Cuyo is also great for solo traveling because it’s small and easy to navigate.
+El Cuyo is also great for solo traveling in Mexico because it’s small and easy to navigate.
 If you’re new to traveling alone this could be a great place to start.